PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 There is only one ``JEDI Master`` process on each machine, and all agents independently run as child processes of the ``JEDI Master``.
-There are two connection pools in ``JEDI Master``, one for connections to the database backend and the other for connections to an data management system, and agents share connections in those pools.
+There are two connection pools in ``JEDI Master``, one for connections to the database backend and the other for connections to a data management system, and agents share connections in those pools.
-The number of connections to the database or data management system is limited even if their accesses are quite busy, so that those external services are protected.
+The number of connections to the database or data management system is limited even if their accesses are quite busy so that those external services are protected.
-When ``JEDI Master`` gets started it initializes connection pools first, launches agents, give connection pools to agents, waits for the SIGTERM or SIGKILL signal, and kills all agents and itself.
+When ``JEDI Master`` gets started, it initializes connection pools first, launches agents, give connection pools to agents, waits for the SIGTERM or SIGKILL signal, and kills all agents and itself.